Not to be forgotten

 “I’ve got a new child.
 I like to join in with the memory exercises because it’s good to meet other relatives in the same situation.
 There’s a kind of security in knowing that other people are going through the same thing,” says Mojca.

 Read how Slovenia drew inspiration from Jotunheimen in Norway.
 “The most important thing we do is look after our natural surroundings.”

 A “mental illness” surrounded by taboos

 In Slovenia, the health authorities didn’t recognise dementia as an official illness until 2013.
 There are no statistics on how many people are suffering from dementia and research into the illness has so far been in short supply.

 “The population is getting older and older - calculations show that there will be three times as many people with dementia in 2050 as there are today.
 We must prepare ourselves to find ways of dealing with it,” says Marjeta.

 So far, 50 volunteers have been trained to be home visitors for dementia patients.
 Through increased awareness of dementia, the project hopes to remove the stigma and lower people’s threshold for seeking help.

 “Every week, we have 20-30 enquiries from people.
 Last week, we had a call from a desperate man in his fifties.
 He was at an airport and couldn’t understand what he was doing there.
 The man travelled a lot for his job, but his brain suddenly disconnected at the baggage carousel.
-He was crying and afraid.
+He was afraid and crying.
 We urged him to take a test at his doctors; we haven’t heard from him since,” says Alenka, who coordinates the project with her sister.